-In the up-and-coming business city of Zurich, a new factory and residential building for SIM AG Zurich (1929) on Letzigraben in Zurich-Albisrieden offered Wilhelm Fischer an opportunity to become self-employed.
-This was followed by his first large housing developments, for example the apartment buildings on Speerstrasse, Zurich (1932), and the former Morgenstern restaurant, Zurich (1935), which was regarded at the time as an example of a moderate modernism and is still in a good state of preservation.
+An opportunity arose when Wilhelm Fischer was entrusted with the construction of the new factory and residential building SIM AG at Letzigraben in Zurich Albisrieden (1929), allowing him to become self-employed.
+This was followed by his first large housing developments, for example the apartment buildings on Speerstrasse (1932) and the former Morgenstern restaurant in Zurich (1935), which was regarded as an example of a moderate modernism and is still in a good state of preservation.

-Influenced by the buildings of Max E. Haefeli, Wilhelm Fischer built the Lagler House in Uitikon (1957) a private house with an open floor plan that employs the typical formal language of the 1950s.
-Wilhelm Fischer continued working in the office until 1979.
+Drawing inspiration from the works of Max E. Haefeli, Wilhelm Fischer designed the Lagler House in Uitikon (1957), a private residential building with an open floor plan that employs the typical formal language of the 1950s.
+Wilhelm Fischer continued to contribute to the firm until 1979.

-In 1960 Wilhelm’s son Eugen O. Fischer joined the architecture practice.
-After successfully completing his studies at the ETH Zurich and working as an assistant to Professor Albert H. Steiner. the young architect turned to professional practice and architecture competitions.
+In 1960, Wilhelm’s son Eugen O. Fischer joined the architecture practice.
+After graduating from ETH Zurich and working as an assistant to Professor Albert H. Steiner, the young architect turned to professional practice and architecture competitions.

-The two-family house Thunstetten (1990–1992) and the Suhr residential and studio building, which was awarded the SIA Prize “Priisnagel für gute Bauten” in 1995, illustrate this structured way of thinking and the clear formal idiom.
-Further important buildings include the Lightcube commercial building in Glattpark Opfikon (2001–2005) with its interlocking spaces and terraced gardens in the interior, the competition entry for Aarau Crematorium, with its two glass membranes, and the Eggbühlstrasse commercial building in Zurich Oerlikon (2000–2003), which has a facade of printed and etched glass.
+The two-family house Thunstetten (1990–1992) and the Suhr residential and studio building (1992–1994), which was awarded the SIA prize “Priisnagel für gute Bauten” in 1995, illustrate the way of thinking and the architectural language of this new generation.
+Further important buildings include the AMAG automobile center in Dübendorf (2006–2011) and the Kreuzbühl school building extension in Zurich (2011–2015).